-If you’re seeking some hip, laid-back fun to supplement your Orlando visit to Walt Disney World, Universal Studios Resort or the area’s other major attractions, look no further than Orlando Main Streets, a series of nine local shopping districts recognized by the city as playing a vital role in cultivating local commerce and community.
+If you’re seeking some hip, laid-back fun to supplement your Orlando visit to Walt Disney World, Universal Studios Resort or the area’s other major attractions, look no further than Orlando Main Streets, a series of ten local shopping districts recognized by the city as playing a vital role in cultivating local commerce and community.
 Let Best of Orlando be your guide to these unique destinations as we walk you through the must-sees in each district.

 The Audubon Park Garden District is one of Orlando’s Main Streets, and originally catered to nearby Air Force Base and Naval Training Center.
 The district has blossomed since then, and is known to be hip, diverse and independent.
 With a plethora of vintage shops, cafes, bakeries, music, books, craft beer, boutiques and so much more, Audubon is definitely a District that should be added to your Orlando travel plans.
 Located on Corrine Drive in Orlando, FL, here are six must-visit spots in Audubon Park.